 The equalization tank has an 18 hour retention time to allow the RVFWs to be operated in batch mode (safety factor of 1.5).
 Clarified wastewater fills the equalization tank during the 12 hour wetland treatment cycle.
 Section 2.1 describes the approach used to estimate infrastructure and energy consumption associated with the equalization basin and fine screens.

 The RVFW was designed as a modular adaptation of a pilot-scale wetland with bed dimensions of 30 m by 2 m.
 RVFW wetlands utilize a pumped re-circulation of treated graywater or wastewater to meet treatment goals, while minimizing space requirements.
-Basic design parameters are from the work of (Sklarz et al. 2010).
+Basic design parameters are from the work of Sklarz et al. (2010).

 Figure 2-7 depicts a cross-section of the modeled wetland configuration, excluding the cement structure.
 The wetland consists of an upper bed that is filled with limestone, gravel and a top layer of soil that is planted with emergent, wetland vegetation.
 We estimated primary infrastructure material requirements for the wetland treatment system based on unit dimensions assuming reinforced concrete construction, and a wall thickness of 0.23 m (9 in).
 Unit weights were used to estimate the steel requirement for rebar, steel grating, and pumps.
-Piping was assumed to be made of high-density polyethylene (100 psi).
+Piping was assumed to be made of high-density polyethylene (HDPE).

 Clarified wastewater and recirculation flow is distributed evenly over the surface of the gravel layer via a manifold and distribution pipes.
 Water travels vertically, downwards through the media layers for treatment.
-It is assumed that the units are planted, but plant material is not reflected in the LCI as the plants do not notably contribute to treatment.
+It is assumed that the units are planted, but plant material is not reflected in the LCI as the plants do not notably contribute to treatment and are expected to be present in landscaping regardless of the decision to use constructed wetlands for wastewater treatment.
 Depth of the planted media basin is 0.6 meters.

 The upper bed is supported by stainless steel grating and is suspended above a 1 meter deep collection and pumping basin.
 A minimum distance of 0.5 meters is maintained between the lower edge of the planted bed and the water surface below.
 Water falls freely from the planted bed into the lower basin, facilitating aeration.
-Determination of the flow rate per unit area was based on (Gross et al. 2007a), which suggests that 8-12 hours of recirculation is sufficient to reach steady-state TSS and BOD removal when recirculating 300 L of water over 1 m2 of wetland area.
+Determination of the flow rate per unit area was based on Gross et al. (2007a), which suggests that 8-12 hours of recirculation is sufficient to reach steady-state TSS and BOD removal when recirculating 300 L of water over 1 m2 of wetland area.
 This corresponds to a treatment rate of 0.6 m3 of wastewater per m2 of wetland area per day, which was used to calculate required wetland area.